 Suddenly without provocation, Lisin and Jorva ambushed the boy with magic.

-Keral was surprised at the sudden attack and had started invoking a barrier spell hoping to make it in time.
-Yet before he even finished the incantation, a cloud of black smoke suddenly erupted from the boy’s vicinity and swallowed the two intermediate student’s magic, like dousing an ember with a tub of water.
+He had been surprised at the sudden attack and was invoking a barrier hoping to make it in time.
+Yet before he could finished the incantation, a cloud of black smoke had suddenly erupted from the boy’s vicinity, swallowing the two intermediate student’s magic—like dousing an ember with a tub of water.

 Kaidus stepped forward, and the entity vanished.

-Suddenly an oppressive atmosphere swept over him, locking him in place, as Kaidus walked towards the two older students.
+Suddenly an oppressive atmosphere swept over him, locking him in place as the young boy stalked toward the two older students.

-He tried to undo the immobilization with spells, but nothing worked.
-It was the child’s bloodlust and overpowering will that had rooted him.
+He had tried to undo the immobilization with counter spells of his own, but was unable to, as it had been the child’s bloodlust and overpowering will that had rooted him.

 Jorva suddenly fell on his knees, while it looked like Lisin had started crying.

-It was impossible to tell who the victim was in this situation.
+It was impossible to tell who the victims were.

 The master had not been the only one in the vicinity of the bloodlust.
 A number of students who had been in the building adjacent to the event had become unconscious when the domineering atmosphere swept through.